genestack/user-docs/docs/user-guide/doc-odm-user-guide/template-editor.md

 * Sample
 * Library
 * Preparation
-* Expression
+* Tabular Data Group
 * Variant
 * Flow Cytometry

 ![4Explore.png](doc-odm-user-guide/images/4Explore.png)
 <figcaption>View of the templates and their features.
-Explore templates, including sections such as samples metadata, library preparation, etc.</figcaption>
+Explore templates, including sections such as samples metadata, library, preparation, etc.</figcaption>

 Alternatively, access the Template Editor from a study by opening the study, clicking on the study title in the top bar, then clicking on the template title and selecting **Explore**.